hm-lang/core/proposals/README.md

 Note that you can overload a class method with both constant `::` and mutable `;;` versions;
 in that case it's recommended to be explicit and use `::` or `;;` instead of ` ` (member access).
 See the section on member access operators for how resolution of ` ` works in this case.
+TODO: should the following be added or not??
+You can also call a class method via an inverted syntax, e.g., `someMethod(SomeClass)` and `someMutatingMethod(SomeClass;)`, with any other arguments to the method added as well.
+This is useful to overload e.g., the printing of your class instance, via defining `::print()` as a method, so that `print(SomeClass)` will then call `SomeClass::print()`.

 And of course, class methods can also be overridden by child classes (see section on overrides).